ansible/ansible/docs/docsite/rst/user_guide/become.rst

 .. warning::

    As a reminder passwords should never be stored in plain text.
-For information on encrypting your passwords and other secrets with Ansible Vault, see :doc:`playbooks_vault`.
+For information on encrypting your passwords and other secrets with Ansible Vault, see :ref:`vault`.

 authorize and auth_pass
 -----------------------